Tejpal acquittal likely to deter other victims from reporting sexual assault cases: Activists | Law-Order

 Some of the activists pointed out that Tejpal had himself admitted to attempting to assault the woman and tendered apology, and said the judgement is disappointing and demotivating.

-A sessions court in Goa acquitted Tejpal, the then editor-in-chief of Tehelka magazine, of sexually assaulting a woman who was his colleague at that time in an elevator of a five-star resort in 2013.
+Tejpal, then the editor-in-chief of Tehelka, was accused of sexually assaulting a female colleague inside the elevator of a five-star hotel in Goa.
+In the wake of sexual assault allegations, Tejpal stepped down as the editor-in-chief of Tehelka.

+The case had become a test of the amended law against sexual assault that expanded the definition of sexual assault and made punishment stricter.

-Women rights activist and cyber safety expert Akancha Srivastava said Tejpal himself admitted that he attempted to assault her.
+After a sessions court in Goa acquitted Tejpal, women rights activist and cyber safety expert Akancha Srivastava said he had himself admitted that he attempted to assault her.

 ''Half of these cases don't even go in court and those which reach court and are fought and then to have this judgement is extremely demotivating.
 When a person has already accepted that he has misbehaved, then on what grounds has he been let off.
 If he is saying he did then he did it,'' she said.